-These blocks will change the colour of the cat and stop the program when it is touched by the dog.
+These blocks will stop the program when the cat is touched by the dog.

 8. Test your program to see what happens now when the cat gets touched by the dog.

 Exercise 4.
 Adding a timer.

 Like our previous game, we'll use a timer to keep score.
 Then players of the game can see how long they can avoid the dog.